Audio

 | GND | Common ground | Common ground domain with Pi + Pico. |

 The pre-ADR-0017 wiring (Pi GPIO I2S pins + hifiberry-dac device-tree overlay) is superseded.
 Pi-side audio device-tree overlay is no longer required — the Pi does not generate audio.
-Specific Pico GPIOs are finalised at F2 firmware bring-up — TBD, will live with the Pico 2 coprocessor firmware under hosts/device/firmware/ in the kn-86 monorepo.
+Specific Pico I2S GPIOs and the I²C master/address are finalised at bring-up — TBD, will live with the Pico 2 coprocessor firmware under hosts/device/firmware/ in the kn-86 monorepo.
+The expectation is that the Pico owns the I²C link so the whole audio path stays on the coprocessor, but the master is not hard-committed (ADR-0054).

 Speaker and jack

-Section titled “Speaker and jack”- Speaker — 28 mm round driver, 8 Ω, 2 W. Mono.
+Section titled “Speaker and jack”- Speaker — Gikfun 2″ (≈50 mm) full-range driver, 4 Ω, 5 W. Mono (one driver — built-in audio is mono).
 Mounts in a base-panel pocket behind a small grille cutout (see

 A 3.5 mm TRRS PCB-mount 4-pole jack (BOM line 16) handles linked-play between two decks — separate from the headphone jack.